DeViL303/MultiServer3-NautilusFork/README.md

 - ODCs are small XML based files used for storing object information.
 - Usage: Fill out the fields and click create.
 If you want to create an encrypted ODC in one step, enable the toggle switch.
 - Whether you choose to encrypt it or not, The SHA1 of the plaintext file will be shown when you click create.
 This is what becomes the encryption key.
 - Generate random UUIDs here with one click.
 The chances of generating a clashing UUID are extremely small.
+Not worth worrying about IMO.
 - The created file will have the name autofilled to UUID.odc or UUID_TXXX.odc if you included a version.
 - The ODC Content box will show the generated ODC for review.
 - Use the clear button to revert all fields to default before creating a new ODC.